The Latest on COVID-19

 The San Diego County public health order is updated regularly to reflect guidance from the state on schools, and provides county-level guidelines to help prevent the spread of COVID-19.

 As schools provide instruction, districts are continuing their student meal programs.
 Please reach out to your district or school to find out how to access food service.
+Visit SDCOE's Fall Food Service Sites page to access each school district’s food service page/information.
+Available charter school information is included as well.
 Feeding San Diego is another resource for families facing hunger.
 Families can receive food at Feeding San Diego distributions throughout the region.
 Please visit their webpage for information.